FhenixProtocol/fhenix-docs/docs/devdocs/FhenixJS/Decryption.md

 #### 2. Querying the Contract

-We recommend that contracts implement the Permit/Permission interfaces (though this is not strictly required!).
+We recommend that contracts implement the Permit/Permission interfaces (though this is not strictly required).
 In this case, we can easily inject our permit into the function call.

 ```javascript